In today’s fast-paced business world, understanding business intelligence, data and analytics is no longer a luxury—it’s a necessity.

 BI focuses on descriptive reporting and answering questions like “What happened?” and “What is happening now?”
 It enables organizations to monitor their performance and make informed decisions based on past and current data.

-Analytics, on the other hand, is a broader field that encompasses the examination of data to discover patterns, trends, and insights.
+Analytics is a broader field that examines data to discover patterns, trends, and insights.
 It goes beyond historical and current data, aiming to answer questions like “Why did it happen?” and “What might happen in the future?”

 Here’s a breakdown of the key steps to implementing Business Intelligence (BI) in your organization: